Support us! GearJunkie may earn a small commission from affiliate links in this article. Learn More

 Toebox Room

-For hikers who have feet with toes that splay out more than others, or just naturally wide feet, shoes with narrow toeboxes can be uncomfortable over long distances.
-As the miles stack up on a long journey, your feet will also swell quite a bit, exacerbating the issue.
+For hikers with feet that splay more than others, or just naturally wide feet, boots with narrow toeboxes can be uncomfortable over long distances.
+As the miles stack up on a long journey, your feet will also swell, exacerbating the issue.
 This can lead to blisters, plantar fasciitis, or other foot issues.

-If you feel like your toes are playing a game of sardines in every hiking boot you try, it may be time to give wide-width shoes a shot, or models that have enlarged toeboxes.
-Altra is the king of ultra-wide toebox clown shoes, and though they may look silly, they afford you some of the most natural feeling strides of any boot we tested.
+If you feel like your toes are playing a game of sardines in every hiking boot you try, it may be time to give wide-width boots a shot, or models that have enlarged toeboxes.
+Altra is the king of ultra-wide toebox clown shoes, and though they may look silly, they afford you some of the most natural-feeling strides of any boot we tested.

 Zero-drop, with plenty of space for your toes to breathe with each step, Altra boots leave very little to be desired.
 We tested the Lone Peak All-Weather Mid 2 for this guide, but every Altra shoe boasts this roomy feature.